rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/apache_normalize_path.md

-This module scan for an unauthenticated RCE vulnerability which exists in Apache version 2.4.49 (CVE-2021-41773) and 2.4.50 (CVE-2021-42013).
+This module scans for an unauthenticated RCE vulnerability which exists in Apache version 2.4.49 (CVE-2021-41773) and 2.4.50 (CVE-2021-42013).

 A flaw was found in a change made to path normalization in Apache HTTP Server 2.4.49.
 An attacker could use a